profile photo

 ICRA, 2021

-paper / video / code / bibtex
+project / paper / video / code / bibtex

 We explicitly model scene priors using a confidence-aware semantic scene completion module to complete the scene and guide the agent's navigation planning.